burgess-lab-tamu/Schellman-loop-Search/README.md

 # Schellman-loop-Search
-Search and analyse Schellman loops in PDB
+Search and analyse Schellman loops datamined from PDB